 Talk Title: “EUMETSAT’s support to climate science and services”

 Observations from space provide unique information of the climate system, so it is evident, that the future of the global climate observing system depends critically upon a major satellite component.
 EUMETSAT already holds more than 35 years of Meteosat and other satellite data series in its archive and is committed to extend existing climate data records and initiate new ones in the next decades.
 This will be achieved with instrument data from the new multi-satellite programmes MTG and EPS-SG and be based on the exploitation of Copernicus Sentinel missions on behalf of the European Union.
 In addition, historical satellite data reaching back into the 1970s are analysed and prepared for use in climate analysis.
 Historic satellite instruments were mostly built to monitor weather while many new satellite instruments are directly usable for climate monitoring.
 The challenge for creating useful climate data records is to quality control and recalibrate data from old instruments and to combine these with data from new instrument series into meaningful climate data records.
 Such data records shall also contain an estimate of the uncertainty introduced by the measurement process and applied algorithms that is important for the usage of the data in context with other measurements and models.
-The presentation will provide an overview of EUMETSAT’s scientific and operational activities in support to climate science and services.
+The presentation has provided an overview of EUMETSAT’s scientific and operational activities in support to climate science and services.